Engagement dress of Catherine Middleton: Design and Middleton's debut

-The engagement of Prince William and Middleton was announced in November 2010.
-On November 16, the couple posed for the press at St. James's Palace, where the piece was photographed.
+The engagement was announced in November 2010.
+The couple posed for the press at St. James's Palace on 16 November, where the piece was photographed.
 The dress is a sapphire, tight fitting, long-sleeved, low-cut silk wrap dress with a gathered front, described as "one of Issa's classic silk jersey dresses".
 The deep blue colour of the gown complemented the shade of the engagement ring, which had previously belonged to Diana, Princess of Wales.
-Middleton paired the wrap dress with her engagement ring, a set of sapphire cabochon earrings and a necklace, nude tights, and black pumps.
+Middleton paired the wrap dress with her engagement ring, a set of sapphire cabochon earrings and a necklace, and black pumps.

 Her fiancé, Prince William, wore a complementary navy suit with a burgundy tie.
 The event was Middleton's formal introduction to the press, and regarded as her "transition" from commoner into royal life before her marriage.
 Helayel told People that she was elated that Middleton had decided to wear her dress for the engagement announcement, stating she was thrilled with the engagement news and I'm very happy that she has chosen to wear Issa today... [s]he is a very pretty and lovely girl."'